top of page

 DSC_0949re.jpg

-Our own folk art painter Diane Anderson decorates the new Dala Häst for Children
+Our own folk art painter Diane Anderson decorates the new mechanical Dala Häst for children at Swedish Institute in Minneapolis.
+This was the official dedication at American Swedish Institute in Minneapolis, MN on 11-09-2013

 bottom of page